mateuszjanusz/hacker-news-new-tab-extension/README.md

-# hacker-news-chrome-extension
+# Hacker News Extension for Google Chrome

-Hacker News Extension for Google Chrome
+Hacker News in New Tab for quick access to the latest stories